lemonchu/file-transfer-app/README.md

 ## Features

-+ (Currently Dealing With Bugs On Cross-Platforming) Cross-platform support: Works on Windows, macOS, and Linux.
++ Cross-platform support: Works on Windows, macOS, and Linux.
 + Command-line interface: Easy to use commands for sending and receiving files.
 + Network communication: Uses TCP/IP for reliable data transfer.

+## Furute Works

++ Fix file corruption from potential packet loss
++ Add encryption
++ Add more options to visualize the progress

 ## Contributing